 First off, you are – of course – in need of a ham.
 Not just any ham – it MUST have the bone still in it.
 Bone-in hams are tastier and the ham bone makes a mean ham stock when you are finally done (delightful as the base for split pea soup – which also needs ham meat in it!).
-I prefer a 9- to 10-pound ham, personally and this vendor makes a proper one – bone-in, hickory-smoked, rind-on.
+I prefer a 9- to 10-pound ham, personally and this vendor makes a proper one – bone-in, hardwood-smoked, rind-on.
 Do NOT buy a pre-cooked or pre-glazed ham for this recipe, please!
 The rind should either be discarded or you could cut it up into small pieces, cook it up in a frying pan and you have instant dog treats!

 My first adaptation to the classic recipe – ditch the brown sugar and go back to what our forefathers enjoyed in the first days of the Republic!
 I speak of nothing less than hickory syrup, which is still made to this day at Monticello, the estate of Thomas Jefferson!
 Proceeds benefit the Jefferson Trust and trust me, once you try hickory syrup – you’ll NEVER go back to basic brown sugar!
 Buy it here.